Islamic ornament: Calligraphy

 Calligraphy is a central element of Islamic art, combining aesthetic appeal and religious message.
 Sometimes it is the dominant form of ornament; at other times it is combined with arabesque.
 The importance of the written word in Islam ensured that epigraphic or calligraphic decoration played a prominent role in architecture.
 Calligraphy is used to ornament buildings such as mosques, madrasas, and mausoleums; wooden objects such as caskets; and ceramics such as tiles and bowls.

 Epigraphic decoration can also indicate further political or religious messages through the selection of a textual program of inscriptions.
 For example, the calligraphic inscriptions adorning the Dome of the Rock include quotations from the Qur'an that reference the miracle of Jesus and his human nature (e.g. Quran 19:33–35), the oneness of God (e.g. Qur'an 112), and the role of Muhammad as the "Seal of the Prophets", which have been interpreted as an attempt to announce the rejection of the Christian concept of the Holy Trinity and to proclaim the triumph of Islam over Christianity and Judaism.
 Additionally, foundation inscriptions on buildings commonly indicate its founder or patron, the date of its construction, the name of the reigning sovereign, and other information.

 The earliest examples of epigraphic inscriptions in Islamic art demonstrate a more unplanned approach in which calligraphy is not integrated with other decoration.
 In the 10th century, a new approach to writing emerged.
 Ibn Muqla is known as the originator of the khatt al-mansub, or proportioned script style.
 "Khatt," meaning the "marking out," emphasized calligraphic writing's physical demarcation of space.
-This concept of rationalizing space is inherent in all of Islamic ornament.
+This concept of rationalizing space is inherent in Islamic ornament.
 By the 9th and 10th centuries inscriptions were fully integrated into the rest of an object or building's decorative program, and by the 14th century they became the dominant decorative feature on many objects.
 The most common style of script during the early period was Kufic, in which straight angular lines dominated.
 In monumental inscriptions, certain flourishes were added over time to create variations such as "floriated" Kufic (in which flower or tendril forms spring from the letters) or "knotted" Kufic (in which some letters form interlacing knots).
 However, the elaboration of Kufic scripts also made them less legible, which led to the adoption of rounder "cursive" scripts in architectural decoration, such as Naskh, Thuluth, and others.
 These scripts first appeared on monuments in the 11th century, initially for religious inscriptions but then for other inscriptions as well.
 Cursive scripts underwent further elaborations over the following centuries while Kufic was relegated to a secondary role.
 Inscriptions became longer and more crowded as more information was included and more titles were added to the names of patrons.